Prometheus-X-association/edge-computing/docs/design-document.md

 In general, the main goal is to move the processing functions close to the data, and execute them on-site.
 If the execution capability is available in the node storing the data, the processing function (FaaS based operation) or container (CaaS based operation) is launched there (e.g. by the Kubernetes/Knative platform).
 By these means, we can avoid the transmission of a large amount of data. (goal 2)

 As a more realistic use case, the data is also moved but only within a pre-defined privacy zone.
-This privacy zone encompasses worker nodes (using Kubernetes terminology) where we can deploy the processing functios on-demand. (goal 1)
+This privacy zone encompasses worker nodes (using Kubernetes terminology) where we can deploy the processing functions on demand. (goal 1)

 ### Features/main functionalities